 South Shields RAF veteran taking on 12th Great North Run to raise funds for military charity

-An RAF veteran from South Shields is to take on his 12th Great North Run (GNR), raising money for a charity that supports blind and partially-sighted veterans.
+An RAF veteran from South Shields is to take on his twelfth Great North Run, raising money for a charity that supports blind and partially-sighted veterans.

 “I’ve completed the GNR consecutively every year since 2016,” Kenny says.